Crash of a Lockheed UC-40A Electra Junior at Bolling AFB

 Circumstances:

-The aircraft left Bolling Field AFB (Washington DC) on May 23 bound for Houlton, Maine, with intermediate stops in Montreal and Presque Isle.
-The crew left Montreal at 0934LT on May 24 with a crew of two and four passengers, among them Lt Col Louis Gimbel.
-En route, while cruising at an altitude of 5,000 feet, the crew requested to climb to 7,000 feet and confirmed an ETA at 1134LT.
-In poor weather conditions, the crew was unable to locate the airport of Presque Isle and Houlton.
-Eventually, the aircraft hit tree tops and crashed in a dense wooded area located in the Howe Brook mountain range, between Presque Isle and Houlton.
-The aircraft was totally destroyed and all six occupants were killed.
+The airplane departed Bolling Field AFB (Washington DC) on May 23 bound for Houlton, Maine, with intermediate stops in Montreal and Presque Isle.
+The crew departed Montreal at 0934LT on May 24 with a crew of two and four passengers, among them Lt Col Louis Gimbel.
+While cruising at an altitude of 5,000 feet, the crew requested to climb to 7,000 feet and confirmed an ETA at 1134LT.
+In poor weather conditions, the crew was unable to locate the airports of Presque Isle and Houlton.
+Flying too low in low visibility, the airplane collided with trees and crashed in a dense wooded area located in the Howe Brook Mountain Range, between Presque Isle and Houlton.
+The airplane was totally destroyed and all six occupants were killed.

 Crew: